ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 - **Common Table Expressions (CTEs)**
-These felp us break down complex queries into smaller chunks.
+These help us break down complex queries into smaller chunks.
 We can also look at these as simple ways to cobine various queries as though they were separate code blocks.
 While combining, it's common practice to label one chunk of results as an alias table and re-use it in the next chunk of query.
 The main syntax is `WITH alias_table_name AS`.

 ```sql
 WITH customer_sales AS (